 1. Lower Your Caffeine Intake 24-Hours Beforehand

-If you suffer from hypertension, it’s a good idea to lower your caffeine intake.
+If you suffer from hypertension, lowering your caffeine intake is a good idea.
 This includes coffee, energy drinks, and soda.
 Caffeine increases blood pressure levels, which could affect the outcome of your physical.

 2. Lower Your Salt Intake a Week Beforehand

 Salt also plays a significant role in affecting your blood pressure levels.
 It can also have a negative effect on your cholesterol.
-Make an effort to lower your salt consumption for a week leading up to your DOT exam.
+Make an effort to lower your salt consumption for a week before your DOT exam.

 3. Arrive Extra Prepared for the Exam